Are you looking for a heater that is silent and won't make your electric bills soar? Then an oil filled heater is just what you are looking for!

 Oil filled heaters operate by warming up special heat-conserving oil inside the heater.
 This oil does not burn, so it doesn't need to be replaced or topped off.
 It is sealed in the unit and never requires any maintenance.
 Furthermore, this heated oil continues to heat the specially designed radiator fins, thereby heating the air in the room even when the built-in thermostat tells the unit that the desired room temperature has been reached and the electricity supply to the unit has shut off.
 This continued heat generation even when no electricity is being drawn by the unit, is why oil filled radiators are more efficient than any other type of space heater on the market.

-I have had many years of experience with using oil filled heaters at home and at my place of work.
+For many years I have been using and testing oil filled heaters.
 This experience has taught me the proper way to get the most from these heaters, as well as, the situations in which these heaters are ineffective.
 Beware when you read that oil filled heaters are the best for all applications, this is simply untrue.
 But used in the proper situation, they are absolutely the best heaters and will allow you to significantly turn down your home thermostat.

-I have found that Delonghi oil filled heaters, specifically the Delonghi TRD0715T Safe Heat Oil-Filled Radiator and the DeLonghi TRN0812T Oil-Filled Radiator (a smaller, low-profile heater perfect for large drafty bathrooms), to be the best on the market.
+I have found that Delonghi oil filled heaters, specifically the Delonghi TRD0715T Safe Heat Oil-Filled Radiator and the DeLonghi EW7507EB Oil Filled Radiator Heater Black 1500W (a newer, all digital model), to be the best on the market.
 In my experience, Delonghi heaters offer the most advanced design which means they heat up faster than other brands, offer 3 power settings and have a thermostat that actually works!

 The second situation in which oil filled heaters are your best choice is at the office.
 Do you shiver at your desk waiting for the central heating to kick on so that it gets rid of that cold draft you feel on your back and legs?
 The NewAir AH-400 Portable Space Heater With Adjustable Temperature Control will quietly heat your workspace so you will never be cold again.
 With its narrow profile, it fits comfortably under your desk and allows you to set the temperature to your optimum comfort level.
 Used at normal operating levels, the AH-400 heater will use about 40 watts of power (rated to 400 watts).
 Though it should be plugged into a wall outlet for regular use, the AH-400 heater can be plugged into a power strip along with other electrical devices without tripping the circuit breaker.
 With quiet operation and low power usage, you can finally control the temperature of your personal workspace.